-When there is real danger, or when we believe there is danger, our bodies enter a fight/flight response.
+When there is real danger, or when we believe there is danger, our bodies enter a fight/flight/freeze response.

 Alternatively, we may know we are responding to a psychological stressor, and a fear of being out of control may worsen our experience.

-Either option may lead to hyperventilation, a release of adrenaline, and blood being diverted to major muscle groups in preparation for fight/flight.
+Either option may lead to hyperventilation, a release of adrenaline, and blood being diverted to major muscle groups in preparation for fight/flight/freeze.
 As a result:

-- Dry mouth and nausea may occur as your digestive system refocuses energy to major muscles in preparation for fight/flight
+Dry mouth and nausea may occur as your digestive system refocuses energy to major muscle groups in preparation for fight/flight